Larry Bales

-Larry Bales (born August 29, 1947) is a former American football and baseball college coach.
+Larry Bales (born August 29, 1947) is an American former football and baseball college coach.
 He played college football at Emory and Henry College.

-Early years
+Early life

 Bales attended Marion Senior High School.
 As a senior in 1964, he was the starter at quarterback, leading the state of Virginia high school quarterbacks in touchdown passes and receiving All-state honors.

 He accepted a football scholarship from Emory and Henry College.
 As a freshman, he was named the starter at quarterback in the fourth game of the season.
 As a sophomore, he was converted into a halfback and played in 6 games until suffering a season-ending injury.

 As a junior, he was moved to flanker, making 48 receptions, while averaging 70.7 receiving yards per game.

 As a senior, he registered 96 carries for 684 yards (7.13-yard avg.) and 61 receptions for 1,202 yards (school record).
 He scored 12 receiving touchdowns, 4 rushing touchdowns and one two-point conversion, totalling 98 points.

 He finished his college career with school records in: career receiving yards (2,037), single-season receiving yards (1,202), single-season touchdowns (16) and single-game receiving yards (195).
 He also practiced baseball.

 In 1974, he was inducted into the Emory and Henry Athletics Hall of Fame.

 Professional career

-Bales was selected by the Dallas Cowboys in the seventh round (180th overall) of the 1969 NFL Draft.
+Bales was selected by the Dallas Cowboys in the seventh round (180th overall) of the 1969 NFL/AFL draft.
 He also was tried at cornerback during training camp.
 He was waived on August 15.